The Florida Orchestra: Recordings

 The orchestra released its CD on the Naxos label in the fall of 2012 featuring music by Florida-influenced classical composer Frederick Delius.
-The recording includes The Florida Orchestra, The Master Chorale of Tampa Bay, and baritone Leon Williams in a performance of Delius’ Sea Drift and Appalachia.
+The recording includes The Florida Orchestra, The Master Chorale of Tampa Bay, and baritone Leon Williams in a performance of Delius' Sea Drift and Appalachia.
 In 2014, the orchestra released another CD, Holiday Pops Live! on its label TFO Live!

 Contract Negotiations

 In 2003, the orchestra musicians ratified a contract that cut their pay by 16%, after the prior season had reported a fiscal deficit.
 There was also a plan to increase the endowment of the orchestra from $8 million to $25 million.
 However, the planned announcement of the campaign did not occur, by early 2004.
 Seven musicians from the orchestra left as a result.
 In November 2006, the orchestra reported a deficit of $676,615 for the 2006 fiscal year.
-The orchestra signed its most recent contract in June 2012, with a base salary of $29,034 (for 25 weeks of work) that is scheduled to increase to $32,000 for 27 weeks in the 2014–2015 season.
+The orchestra signed a contract in June 2012, with a base salary of $29,034 (for 25 weeks of work) that increased to $32,000 for 27 weeks in the 2014–2015 season.
+The current 3-year contract was ratified in the summer of 2022 and covers through the 2024–25 season.
+It provides for a 12% raise for musicians over the life of the contract (5% in year 1, 4% in year 2, 3% in year 3), an additional week of paid vacation, and will increase the duration of season to 39 weeks by the end of the agreement.